backtrace-labs/backtrace-javascript/examples/sdk/react/README.md

 ## Running the Example

 1. Add your universe and token to the SUBMISSION_URL in src/consts.ts
+2. Update the upload url in the .backtracejsrc file.
+Your Symbol access token can be found in Project Settings > Symbols > Access tokens
-2. `npm install`
+3. `npm install`
-3. `npm run serve` (this will create and serve a production build as you can't see the fallback component in development)
+4. `npm run serve` (this will create and serve a production build as you can't see the fallback component in development)

 ## Available Scripts